CLAT FAQs 2026 - Common Law Admission Test Frequently asked questions

 Question: Are there any reserved seats for women/ female candidates?

-Answer: Yes, there are a number of NLUs where seats are reserved for female candidates.
+Answer: Yes, there are several NLUs where seats are reserved for female candidates as per the CLAT reservation criteria.
 Candidates need to look at the details of such seats by visiting official brochures of the NLUs.

 Question: Do CLAT participating institutes have common rules of reservation?